 A product liability lawsuit was filed against both the manufacturer and the distributor of the saw blade.
-After extensive litigation, the parties reached a settlement of $850,000.00.
-The settlement, in addition to the Social Security disability and worker's compensation benefits Mr. L. received, will provide for his future needs.
+After extensive litigation, the parties reached a settlement of $850,000.
+The settlement, in addition to the Social Security Disability and worker's compensation benefits Mr. L. received, will provide for his future needs.

-In June of 2005, T.M.. while visiting Florida with her family, tripped over a parking bumper in the parking lot of her vacation villa.
+In June of 2005, T.M., while visiting Florida with her family, tripped over a parking bumper in the parking lot of her vacation villa.
 As a result of her fall, she fractured her elbow requiring multiple surgeries.
-Investigation conducted by the law firm of Heintz & Becker revealed that the parking bumper was not in contrast with its' surroundings, making it difficult to see.
-Additionally, inadequate lighting in the parking lot made it nearly impossible to see.
-To compound matters further, a hedge located adjacent to the parking area obscured the parking bumper.
+Investigation conducted by Heintz & Becker revealed that the parking bumper was not in contrast with its' surroundings, making it difficult to see.
+Additionally, inadequate lighting in the parking lot and a hedge located adjacent to the parking area made it nearly impossible to see the bumper.
 Despite the fact that these were all problems a can of paint, a lightbulb and some hedge clippers would have cured, the property owner took no action to make their property safer.
 They felt they were not negligent.
-In a near week long trial, the law firm of Heintz & Becker convinced a jury otherwise.
+In a near week-long trial, the attorneys of Heintz & Becker convinced a jury otherwise.
 With evidence of multiple building and lighting code violations, the property owner ultimately paid in excess of $817,000, inclusive of attorney's fees and costs, as a result of their negligence.